samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/taskrun-breakdown.md

 tkn tr logs --last -f
 ```

-The log output you see should be similar to the following:
+The log output, which will appear in the lower terminal, should be the following:

 ```
 [echo-first] Executing first